-Merit Opportunities Description Awarded Merit Envirothon Students must participate in the preparation and the actual Envirothon .50 merit Summer Research .50 merit Achievement on an external exam Drake Physics Exam: Score in top half of state or national AP Science Exam: Score of a 4 or 5 Chem 12 News Exam: Score in top half of state of national Chemistry Olympiad: Score in top half of state or national .50 merit AP Exam Merit available only prior to senior year Science Elective Courses Astronomy Environmental Studies Medicinal Chemistry Nature and the Naturalist Organic Chemistry AP Chemistry AP Physics Honors Human Body Systems and Biotechnology 1 merit per semester elective course AP Biology Merit is based on Biology being a graduation requirement.
-1 merit (for full year course) CSB SJU Science Course Must receive a final grade of a "B" or higher and have active participation and attendance 1 merit Science Fair Develop, complete, and present a science research project at the MN Academy of Science Regional Science Fair .5 Merit
+Merit Opportunities Description Awarded Merit Envirothon Students must participate in the preparation and the actual Envirothon .50 merit Summer Research .50 merit Achievement on an external exam Drake Physics Exam: Score in top half of state or national AP Science Exam: Score of a 4 or 5 Chem 12 News Exam: Score in top half of state of national Chemistry Olympiad: Score in top half of state or national .50 merit AP Exam Merit a vailable only prior to senior year Science Elective Courses Astronomy Environmental Studies Medicinal Chemistry Nature and the Naturalist Organic Chemistry AP Chemistry AP Physics Honors Human Body Systems and Biotechnology 1 merit per semester elective course AP Biology, AP Physics or AP Chemistry 1 Merit for a full year (.5 per semester) if the course is part of the graduation requirement.
+2 Merits for a full year (1 per semester) if the course is not part of the graduation requirement.
+1 Merit or 2 Merits (for full year course) CSB SJU Science Course Must receive a final grade of a "B" or higher and have active participation and attendance 1 merit Science Fair Develop, complete, and present a science research project at the MN Academy of Science Regional Science Fair .5 Merit

-See Ms. Pasela, Mr. Miller, Mr. Yanke or Ms. Hengel for more details.
+^{}See Ms. Pasela, Mr. Miller, Mr. Yanke or Ms. Hengel for more details.